KTH/kursinfo-admin-web/README.md

 The app consists of several pages:

-- Administrate start page with menu and cards to show what can be changed by course responsibles and examiners.
+- Administrate start page with menu and cards to show what can be changed by course coordinators and examiners.
   (requires no api keys, only kopps url)

 ```
 localhost:3000/kursinfoadmin/kurser/kurs/:courseCode
 ```

-- Course introduction text for course information page, which can be edited by course responsibles and examiners.
+- Course introduction text for course information page, which can be edited by course coordinators and examiners.
   (requires only: `API_KEY` kursinfo-api)

 ```